First-Year Raider Evaluations: Chandler Jones

 Much to Raider Nation's surprise, first-year Las Vegas Raider Chandler Jones wasn't the Pro Bowler in 2022 that he has been in recent years.

-He finished the year with just 4.5 sacks after totaling 10 last season with the Arizona Cardinals.

-Jones also added just three tackles for loss on the season, despite having 12 the year prior.
+Jones finished the season with only 4.5 sacks after totaling ten last season with the Arizona Cardinals.
+He added just three tackles for losses this season, despite having 12 the year before.

-The four-time Pro Bowler did, however, have some big moments throughout the season, including, of course, what was perhaps the top play from any team this year, his walk-off touchdown against the New England Patriots in Week 15.
+The four-time Pro Bowler did, however, have some big moments throughout the season, including, of course, what was perhaps the top play from any team this year, his 48-yard walk-off touchdown on a fumble return against the New England Patriots in Week 15.

-Jones' best game of the season by far was the Raiders' Week 13 win over the Los Angeles Chargers when he registered 3.0 sacks, six combined tackles, two tackles for loss, five quarterback hits, a pass defensed, and a forced fumble and recovery.
+Jones's best game by far was the Raiders' Week 13 win over the Los Angeles Chargers when he registered 3.0 sacks, six combined tackles, two tackles for losses, five quarterback hits, a pass defensed, and a forced fumble and recovery.

-It was clear that the veteran edge rusher's game had much more of an impact in the final stretch of the season before he went down with an elbow injury in Week 16 against the Pittsburgh Steelers.
+It was clear that the veteran edge rusher's game had much more of an impact in the season's final stretch before he went down with an elbow injury in Week 16 against the Pittsburgh Steelers.

 The NFL Scouting Combine is Feb.
 28-March 6, 2023, held at Lucas Oil Stadium in Indianapolis, Ind.
 March 7, 2023, before 4 p.m.
 EST is the club's deadline to designate Franchise or Transition Players.